 In February 2016, the FASB issued ASU 2016-02, "Leases (Topic 842)".
 Under this ASU as amended, lessees will be required to recognize the following for all leases (with the exception of short-term leases) at the commencement date: (i) a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and (ii) a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
 Lessor accounting is largely unchanged under this ASU as amended.
 This standard update is effective for fiscal years, and interim periods within those years, beginning after December 15, 2018.
 Early adoption is permitted.
 The Company has developed a project plan that includes a three-phase approach to implementing this standard update.
 Phase one, the assessment phase, was completed in the third quarter of 2017.
-The Company began the second phase in the fourth quarter of 2017, which includes implementing new lease administration software, establishing policies and understanding the initial financial impact this standard update will have on the Company's consolidated financial statements.
-Phase three, which the Company anticipates beginning in the second half of 2018, will include integrating the standard update into financial reporting processes and systems and developing a more robust understanding of the financial impact of this standard update.
-The Company anticipates the ASU will have a material impact on its assets and liabilities due to the addition of right-of-use assets and lease liabilities to the balance sheet; however, it does not expect the ASU to have a material impact on the Company's cash flows or results of operations.
+The Company began the second phase in the fourth quarter of 2017, which included implementing new lease administration software and entering the Company's lease information and financial data into the software, establishing policies discussed below and understanding the initial financial impact this standard update will have on the Company's consolidated financial statements.
+Phase three, which the Company will begin in the fourth quarter of 2018, includes integrating the standard update into financial reporting processes and systems and developing a more robust understanding of the financial impact of this standard update.
+The Company anticipates the ASU will have a material impact on its assets and liabilities due to the addition of right-of-use assets and lease liabilities to the balance sheet; however, it does not expect the ASU to have a material impact on the Company's cash flows, results of operations or debt covenant compliance.